 Best macro lenses for mirrorless cameras

-First up, we’re covering the best macro lenses you can buy for mirrorless systems.
+First up, we cover the best macro lenses you can buy for mirrorless systems.
 We’ve included brilliant close-up options for Canon (RF and EF-M), Nikon Z, Fujifilm X, Leica L, Sony E and Micro Four Thirds.
-That’s quite a bit to get through, so let’s get started!
+That’s a lot to get through, so let’s get started!

 Best Canon RF macro lens: Canon RF 100mm F2.8L Macro IS USM